calld/mtgstat/README.md

 # mtgstat

+Code is currently in Python 3.5

-collection of programs that model aspects of magic the gathering in order to learn statistical data
+collection of programs that model aspects of Magic the Gathering in order to learn statistical data